62 The Housing Almanac

 7.93%

-In 1995, the U.S. housing market recorded existing-home sales averaged 3.85 million, new-construction sales of 667K, and a 30-year fixed mortgage rate of 7.93%.
+In 1995, the U.S. housing market recorded existing-home sales averaged 3.85 million, new-construction sales of 667K, a median existing-home price of $110,500, and a 30-year fixed mortgage rate of 7.93%.

 By the numbers — 1995: new-home sales 667K, existing-home sales 3.85M, median existing price $110,500, 30-year mortgage rate 7.93%.